 Our principal executive offices are located in Santa Clara, California, consisting of approximately 35,000 square feet of office space under a lease that expires in April 2018.
 This facility accommodates our principal sales, marketing, research and development, finance, and administration activities.
-We also lease approximately 54,000 square feet of office space in Hsinchu, Taiwan under lease agreements that automatically renew each year.
-These Taiwan facilities accommodate research and development, business development, operations, and administration support.
-We lease approximately 23,000 square feet of office space in Shanghai and Shenzhen, China, under leases that expire in November 2017 and April 2014, respectively, to support research and development and business development.
-We lease additional facilities in Hong Kong for business development and inventory warehousing and in Japan and South Korea for our local business development personnel.
+We lease approximately 54,000 square feet of office space in Hsinchu, Taiwan under lease agreements that automatically renew each year.
+The Taiwan facilities accommodate research and development, business development, operations, and administration support.
+We lease approximately 27,000 square feet of office space in Shanghai and Shenzhen, China, under leases that expire in November 2017 and April 2016, respectively, to support research and business development.
+We lease additional facilities in Hong Kong for sales and inventory warehousing and in Japan and South Korea for our local business development personnel.

 We believe that our existing facilities are well maintained and in good operating condition, and are sufficient for our needs for the foreseeable future.
-The following table lists our major locations and primary usage as of January 31, 2014:
+The following table lists our major locations and primary usage as of January 31, 2015:

-Approximate Square Major Locations Footage Usage United States: Santa Clara, California 35,000 Corporate Headquarters; Sales; Marketing; Research and Development; Finance; Administration Asia Pacific: Hsinchu, Taiwan 54,000 Research and Development; Business Development; Operations; Administration Shanghai, China 15,000 Research and Development; Business Development Shenzhen, China 8,000 Research and Development; Business Development Kowloon, Hong Kong 4,000 Business Development; Warehousing Shin-Yokohama, Japan 4,000 Business Development SeongNam, South Korea 2,000 Business Development
+Major Locations Approximate Square Footage Usage rootage Usage United States: Santa Clara, California 35,000 Corporate Headquarters; Sales; Marketing; Research and Development; Finance; Administration Asia Pacific: Hsinchu, Taiwan 54,000 Research and Development; Business Development; Operations; Administration Shanghai, China 15,000 Research and Development; Business Development Shenzhen, China 12,000 Research and Development; Business Development Kowloon, Hong Kong 4,000 Sales; Warehousing Shin-Yokohama, Japan 4,000 Business Development SeongNam, South Korea 2,000 Business Development